omega-interviews/AleksandarPetrovic_Omega_CoffeeShop/README.md

 Index page
 ----------

 The application has two UI pages. http://localhost:8080/coffee-shop/index.xhtml is the table ordering page.
-You can select a table, and make an order on this page.
+You can select a table(Password is 'password123'), and make an order on this page.
 It also shows information about current orders.

 Backend bean
 ------------